If you have questions about the exchange at TU Dortmund University, please have a look here under the FAQs.

 Your departure depends on the dates of your exams.
-If you are studying in the Faculty of Cultural Studies, the exams usually take place at the end of the lecture period.
+If you are studying in the Department of Cultural Studies, the exams usually take place at the end of the lecture period.
 In other faculties, exams may take place a little later during the semester break.
 Please contact your Academic Advisor if you have any questions regarding examination dates.
 You will find your Academic Advisor's contact details in your welcome e-mail, which you will receive from the International Office after you are accepted into the exchange program.

 Your transcript of records (ToR) will be prepared by your Academic Advisor a few weeks after the end of your exchange semester and sent by mail to your home university's International Office.
 Unfortunately, it is not possible to receive a digital copy of the ToR.